Polish presidential challenger urges boycott of May vote, halts campaign

 The main Polish opposition candidate running for president called on Sunday for a boycott of the country's May election due to the coronavirus and completely suspended her campaign, adding to doubts about whether the vote will go ahead as planned.
-The ruling nationalist Law and Justice (PiS) party has so far stuck to the May 10 date for the presidential election despite calls to delay the vote.
+The ruling nationalist Law and Justice (PiS) party has so far defied calls to postpone the May 10 election, infuriating the opposition by introducing postal voting rules less than six months before the vote in a move branded unconstitutional by critics.

-On Saturday, it introduced rules on postal voting, infuriating the opposition which said changing regulations so close to the election was unconstitutional.
 "Let's boycott these elections.
 Poles stay home, your life is the most important thing," Malgorzata Kidawa-Blonska, the presidential candidate of the center-right Civic Platform (PO) party, told reporters, calling on other candidates to suspend their campaigns.
+Her appeal followed protests from numerous mayors, who have said it will be impossible to hold the vote safely in May.

 "If it did happen that the epidemic was raging ... then in that situation the election date could turn out to be unsustainable, but I am counting on it that we will be able to calmly hold these elections," he told state-run news channel TVP Info.
 Health Minister Lukasz Szumowski said on Thursday that an assessment should be made in two weeks.